 Users are less likely to read

-Human brain responds much better to visuals rather than texts.
-People remember more of what they see, than that of what they read.
+The human brain responds much better to visuals rather than texts.
+People remember more of what they see than that of what they read.
 Most users have a very short span of attention and the best way to grab that is by using informative visuals that users can make sense of.

 You may not know your users’ usage pattern